 Aged Garlic Extract vs. Allicin

 Alliin is a compound in garlic that is converted into Allicin.
 Allicin is the stuff which gives garlic it its odor.
 While allicin is often said to be the active ingredient in garlic, it breaks down quickly into other compounds.

-Like all foods, it's wise to remember that garlic is more than just one ingredient.
+Like all foods, it's wise to remember garlic is more than just one ingredient.
 In other words, there is more to garlic than allicin.
-Garlic contains over 2,000 compounds which can act together and separately to produce health benefits.
-S-allylcysteine (SAC), mentioned above is one of those other compounds.

 Because of the way it's produced, aged garlic extract is odorless because it has no allicin.

 Kyolic Aged Garlic Extract Types

 There are many different types Kyloic supplements.
-When this review was created the Kyloic.com website listed 25 different types of supplements.
-These range from the cardiovascular formula (Formula 100) which has 600 mg of age garlic extract per 2 capsules to supplements for focus (Kyloic Brain Focus) which has no age garlic extract.
+When this review was updated the Kyloic.com website listed 25 different types of supplements.
+These range from the cardiovascular formula –Formula 100 – which has 600 mg of age garlic extract per 2 capsules to supplements for focus (Kyloic Brain Focus) which has no age garlic extract.

 The table below summarizes the amount of age garlic extract in the different types of Kyolic supplements: